 Yet the novel Burgess completed at this time, The Pianoplayers (1986), presents an entirely different world.
 Even while the action of the novel parallels Burgess’s early life, with his protagonist Ellen sharing his birthday, the same family tragedy, and a similar feckless musician father, the Manchester of the 1920s and 1930s (and Blackpool, where Burgess spent his holidays) is presented as a place of excitement and adventure.
 Ellen’s resilience and good humour triumph over great adversity, and the affectionately frustrated relationship between Ellen and her kind and generous (if weak and easily led) father is at the heart of this warm and life-affirming novel.

-Burgess’s somewhat unreliable autobiography perhaps has no more claim to the whole truth than does his fictional writing about Manchester.
+Burgess’s unreliable autobiography perhaps makes no more claim to the whole truth than does his fictional writing about Manchester.

 Any Old Iron